jmicko/coinbot/docs/PROJECT_MAP.md

 5. Create a `ws` `WebSocketServer` on the HTTP server.
 6. Mount REST routers under `/api/*`.
 7. Serve `../client/dist` for production builds.
-8. Start `robot.startSync()`.
-9. Listen on `PORT` or `5000`.
+8. Listen on `PORT` or `5000`.
+9. Start `robot.startSync()` from the listen callback.
+10. Start global runtime maintenance jobs from the listen callback.

-Important implication: bot loops start automatically when the server starts.
+Important implication: bot loops start automatically after the HTTP/WebSocket server is accepting connections.
 During development, maintenance mode and isolated credentials matter.

 ### Client